FRUEQUENTLY ASKED QUESTIONS

 Are the Nutrition Genome DNA kits available in Europe, Canada, South America, New Zealand and Australia?

 We are able to ship to Canada, New Zealand, and Australia.
 However, you are responsible for the return label and shipping fee to our lab.
-Currently, we are not shipping to countries in the European Union as we confirm all that is required for GDRP, along with Russia, North Korea, Iran, and Colombia.
+Currently, we are not shipping to countries in the European Union as we confirm all that is required for GDRP, along with Russia, North Korea, Iran, Colombia, Philippines or Mauritius.

 How is my DNA data protected?
 Do you store the data files?

 Your DNA data file is uploaded to your dashboard through a HIPAA compliant version of Dropbox on our HIPAA compliant server.
-The DNA data files from the Nutrition Genome DNA kits are stored with our lab in case you lose it, but we do not sell your data or use it for any other purpose.
+The DNA data files from the Nutrition Genome DNA kits are stored with our lab in case you lose it, but we do not sell your data.
 By request, we can delete your DNA data file from storage.
 We do not store the 23andme data files that are run through our software.

 Can I use the Nutrition Genome txt. file for other software services?